varnish/Varnish-Book/varnish_book.rst

 --------------------------

 -a <[hostname]:port>      listen address
--b <hostname:port>        backend address
 -f <filename>             VCL
 -p <parameter=value>      set tunable parameters
--S <secretfile>           authentication secret for management -d                        debug
--T <hostname:port>        Management interface
+-S <secretfile>           authentication secret for management -T <hostname:port>        Management interface
 -s <storagetype,options>  where and how to store objects

 .. container:: handout

-        All the options that you can pass to the 'varnishd' binary are documented in the varnsihd manual page ("man varnishd").
+        All the options that you can pass to the ``varnishd`` binary are documented in the ``varnsihd(1)`` manual page (``man varnishd``).
         You may want to take a moment to skim over the options mentioned above.

-        The only option that is strictly needed to start Varnish is the -b option to specify a backend or the mutually exclusive -f to specify a VCL file.
-Note that you can not specify both -b and -f at the same time.
-Until you start working with VCL, use -b to tell Varnish where your web server is.
+        The only option that is strictly needed to start Varnish is the ``-f`` to specify a VCL file.

         Though they are not strictly required, you almost always want to specify a ``-s`` to select a storage backend,  ``-a`` to make sure Varnish listens for clients on the port you expect and ``-T`` to enable a management interface, often referred to as a telnet interface.

-        Both for ``-T`` and ``-a``, you do not need to specify an IP, but can use ":80" to tell Varnish to listen to port 80 on all IPs available.
+        Both for ``-T`` and ``-a``, you do not need to specify an IP, but can use ``:80`` to tell Varnish to listen to port 80 on all IPs available.
 Make sure you don't forget the colon, as ``-a 80`` will tell Varnish to listen to the IP with the decimal-representation "80", which is almost certainly not what you want.
 This is a result